darren-roberts/sportsbook/README.md

 In order to record scores, the following steps must be taken first:-

-1) Setup your times
+1) Setup your teams
-2) Setup your event, incuding which teams are playing.
+2) Setup your event, including which teams are playing.

 No you are ready to record your scores (they do not have to be "delivered" in aby particular order to the API but they must be correct)